patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 Dawn](https://en.wikipedia.org/wiki/Before_the_Dawn_(novel)) by Tōson
-Shimazaki before leaving on the trip, though I didn't have time to get through much of it pre-trip (I would have liked to borrow it a bit earlier than I did, but I had to wait until finishing my COVID isolation).
+Shimazaki before leaving on the trip, though I didn't have time to get through much of it pre-trip (I would have liked to borrow it a bit earlier than I did, but I wanted to finish my COVID isolation before going to the library).
 I did not want to lug an extra kilogram of paper, so I continued reading an [ebook version](https://archive.org/details/beforedawn00shim_0) courtesy of the Internet Archive.
 Reading the book gives some more context on the places that I walked through.
 Then we ordered tea-over-rice in Takayama, which was one of the foods mentioned in the book.
 Also mentioned was eating 30 thrushes.
-I see lots of thrushes but can't really imagine eating them.
+I saw lots of thrushes but can't really imagine eating them.

 ## Walking: Nakatsugawa to Magome